carbonblack/cb-yara-connector/README.md

 # Installing Yara Agent (Centos/RHEL 7+)

-The Yara agent has two parts - a master and a potentially remote worker.
+The Yara agent has two parts a master and one or more workers.

-The task-master service must be installed on the same system as Cb Response.
+The master service must be installed on the same system as Cb Response.

-You can download the latest RPM from the github releases page, [here](https://github.com/carbonblack/cb-yara-connector/releases/download/untagged-0b4e650fa85727815eb2/python-cb-threatconnect-connector-2.1.0-1.x86_64.rpm).
+Download the latest RPM from the github releases page, [here](https://github.com/carbonblack/cb-yara-connector/releases/download/untagged-0b4e650fa85727815eb2/python-cb-threatconnect-connector-2.1.0-1.x86_64.rpm).

+The connector can be easily installed from an rpm:

-`yum install python-cb-yara-connector-<Latest>.rpm` will install the connector from the downloaded RPM.
+`yum install python-cb-yara-connector-<Latest>.rpm`

-The connector uses a configured directory containing yara rules, to efficiently scan binaries as they are seen by the CB Response Server, and uses the generated threat information to produce an intelligence feed for consumption by the CbR server.
+The connector uses a configured directory containing yara rules, to efficiently scan binaries as they are seen by the CB Response Server.
+The generated threat information is used to produce an intelligence feed for ingest by the Cb Response Server again.

 The yara connector uses celery-queues to distribute work to remote workers - you will need to install and configure a broker (probbably, redis - but any broker compatible with celery 4.x+ will do) that is accessible